Download the list

 Personally, I never study tables of rules and conjugations.

-Tables and matrices lack the real-world context which gives nuance to your understanding.
-That’s why most people forget what they read in those tables pretty quickly.
+Tables and matrices lack real-world context, which gives nuance to your understanding.
+That’s why most people forget what they read on those tables pretty quickly.

 Context makes things vivid.
 It’s like seeing things in action.

 So, study verbs in sentences instead of using a conjugation verb tool.

 Instead, I recommend learning by speaking with an Italian audio course like Ripeti Con Me.